 Carlsbad TGIF Concerts in the Park

 This popular series is held in four local parks, so there’s always something new to check out.
-Besides the music, kids can participate in art making activities with Family Open Studios and adults can buy tickets for opportunity drawings.
+In addition to the music, kids can create art with Family Open Studios and adults can buy tickets for opportunity drawings.
 There’s lots of on-site food for sale that promises to be tasty, convenient and affordable.
 Carlsbad always books some of the best musical talent around.
 This year, don’t miss Orgone on Aug.
 10. You’ll dig dancing to the funky soul sounds of this band straight outta SoCal.
 Concerts at all sites begin at 6 p.m.

 Poinsettia Park: July 12 & 19

 Calavera Hills Park: July 26 & Aug.
 2

 Enjoy a beautiful sunset right on the beach along with some amazing tunes.
 Powerhouse Park: June 18, July 9, July 30, August 20.
 Concerts begin at 7 p.m.